The 16 German states couldn't be more diverse!

-Schleswig-Holstein is the land between the seas.
+Schleswig-Holstein is the land between the seas and the northernmost state in Germany.
 Bordered by the North Sea in the west, and the Baltic Sea in the east, it is the ideal holiday destination for everyone who loves to sail and surf.

-Mecklenburg-Western Pomerania is the state with the least population density.
+Mecklenburg-Western Pomerania is the sixth-largest state and the least population density.

 The "land of thousand lakes" offers great holiday resorts and unspoiled nature.
-Rügen and Usedom, are both beautiful islands in the Baltic Sea, and favourite destinations.
+Favourite destinations are

 Lower Saxony is the second largest state in Germany.
 The country rises from the flat plains in the north to the beginning of the German central highlands in the south of the state.